lbryio/lbry.com/content/news/153-blockchain-is-love-blockchain-is-life.md

 date: '2019-01-01 00:00:00'
 ---

 Blockchain technology currently has a hype to substance ratio rapidly approaching infinity.
-And as a team of people who are skeptical of 90+% of proposed blockchain applications, we're hesitant to contribute to that (_ed._: wait until you see what I changed the title to).
+And as a team of people who are skeptical of 90+% of proposed blockchain applications, we're hesitant to contribute to that (_ed.: wait until you see what I changed the title to_).

-But there's one area where we think extremely plausible blockchain will improve the world: the development of open standards and protocols, and consquently more user-friendly technology.
+But there's one area where we think it is extremely plausible blockchain will improve the world: the development of open standards and protocols, and consequently more user-friendly technology.

 ## The Status Quo